NIST: Data Distribution in Privacy-Preserving Federated Learning

 Home Users: Low

-Technical Summary Multiple vulnerabilities have been discovered in Apple products, the most severe of which could allow for arbitrary code execution.
+Technical Summary Multiple vulnerabilities have been discovered in VMware vCenter Server and Cloud Foundation, most severe of which could allow for remote code execution.

 Recommendations

-Apply the stable channel update provided by Apple to vulnerable systems immediately after appropriate testing.
+Apply appropriate updates provided by VMware to vulnerable systems immediately after appropriate testing.
 Apply the Principle of Least Privilege to all systems and services.
 Run all software as a non-privileged user (one without administrative privileges) to diminish the effects of a successful attack.
-Restrict use of certain websites, block downloads/attachments, block Javascript, restrict browser extensions, etc. Use capabilities to detect and block conditions that may lead to or be indicative of a software exploit occurring.
-Block execution of code on a system through application control, and/or script blocking.
-Use capabilities to prevent suspicious behavior patterns from occurring on endpoint systems.
-This could include suspicious process, file, API call, etc. behavior.
+Prevent access to file shares, remote access to systems, unnecessary services.
+Mechanisms to limit access may include use of network concentrators, RDP gateways, etc. Use intrusion detection signatures to block traffic at network boundaries.
+Use capabilities to detect and block conditions that may lead to or be indicative of a software exploit occurring.

 References